 The chain of events that led to Dominique Pelicot’s horrific crimes being uncovered

-The chain of events that led to rapist Dominique Pelicot’s horrific crimes being uncovered

-Gisèle Pelicot became a global feminist icon during a gruelling four-month public trial which horrified the world
+His ex-wife Gisèle Pelicot became a global feminist icon during a gruelling public trial which horrified the world

 Gisèle Pelicot was in court to look 51 of her abusers in the eye and see them convicted for a total of 428 years.

-After bravely choosing to waive her right to anonymity, the grandmother became a global feminist icon during a gruelling four-month public trial which horrified the world.
+After bravely choosing to waive her right to anonymity, the grandmother became a global feminist icon during a gruelling months-long public trial which horrified the world.

-On Thursday, she watched as the man she had once trusted the most, her former husband of 50 years Dominique Pelicot, was found guilty and sentenced to 20 years as five judges returned their verdicts at Avignon’s Palais de Justice.
+She watched her former husband of 50 years Dominique Pelicot be found guilty on Thursday and sentenced to 20 years in prison after drugging and raping her for a decade, and inviting others to join in the attack.

 But without her courage and the intervention of a supermarket security guard, the horrors of the trial which has shaped France’s legal system and shocked the nation to its core may never have come to light.